Down-the-Line Dink

 Also known as: straight dink, line dink

-A down-the-line dink is a soft shot hit straight ahead rather than diagonally, aimed at the opponent directly across the net instead of the cross-court player.
+A down-the-line dink is a soft shot hit straight ahead rather than diagonally.
+It is aimed at the opponent directly across the net instead of the cross-court player.

 Example